moralesja560/NeuralNetwork/readme.md

 # Neural Network Training

 Neural Networks (NN) are computing models designed to find underlying relationships within the data that is fed to the model.
-Its name comes from the resemblance with the human brain and how brain cells are interconnected.
+Its name comes from the resemblance with the human brain and how neurons are deeply interconnected.

 Most of the models written here come from the TensorFlow Developer Certification Course available in Udemy